ARIZONA SWORDS

 DSC_0034.jpg DSC_0036.jpg DSC_0039.jpg DSC_0042.jpg DSC_0045.jpg

 A159.
 P. S. JUSTICE CAVALRY OFFICER’S SABER - SCHUYLER, HARTLEY & GRAHAM RETAILED: One of the rarest early Civil War cavalry officer’s sabers are those made by P.S.
 Justice, Philadelphia, and to date there are less than a dozen known examples.
 This is an unmarked version which was etched and retailed by Schuler, Hartley & Graham, New York.
 It has all the traits of a Justice officer’s saber: plain pommel cap and guard; sharkskin grip with one strand of twisted brass wire; a scabbard with a brass tulip throat and thin ornate & fancy ring mounts and drag.
 Normally, the Justice blade are plane, but this one is etched by Schuler, Hartley & Graham, New York, making it even more rare!
-This saber is often missing from most advance collections.
-I saw one for sale and prices over $5500.00.
+Recently saw an example priced for $5500.00, and not as nice.
 Shipping and Insurance included. $2900.00

 DSC_0002.jpg DSC_0005.jpg DSC_0006.jpg DSC_0008.jpg DSC_0011.jpg DSC_0013.jpg